bcgov/nr-water-licensed-works-backup/docs/user-guide/alerts.md

 ---
-title: What arrives in your inbox
+title: What arrives by email
 parent: User Guide
 nav_order: 1
 ---

-# What arrives in your inbox
+# What arrives by email

 **Everything below goes to the data owner and to the Water Business shared inbox.**

-## What reaches you
+## What reaches the data owner

 | | What it means |
 |---|---|